 - Peanut butter-filled dates

 Safety note: Big globs of nut butter are safe for kids around 4 years old.
 If you want to serve nut butters younger than that, it’s great spread thinly on bread to prevent choking.

 Did you know you can make your own nut butters in a high speed blender?
 You can, which is amazing for making mixed nut butters and seed butters like pepita butter.
 It can be really tricky though!
 It was definitely the hardest thing I’ve made in the blender yet.
 I think if I practiced a lot I could get really good at it.
 As hard as it was, I still remember how delicious the cinnamon almond, pecan, walnut butter was.
 It is a really great addition on top of my pink pancake recipe!

-Hummus is the easiest thing to buy and very easy to make as well.
+Hummus is the easiest thing to buy and very easy to make as well and a great protein filled food for kids.
 Hummus is backed with protein from chickpeas and healthy fats from olive oil.
 It’s really filling and works great to fill out a carb-heavy snack.
 Plus, it’s something kids may see at parties, and serving it at home helps get them familiar with it.

 Here are some hummus ideas:

 - Hummus and raw broccoli and carrots (raw carrot sticks are safe for kids ages 4 and up, can serve lightly cooked below age 4)

 - Hummus and cauliflower, jicama, and snap peas